logicalgraphs/CryptoCoin/README.md

 ## TODOs:

+* correct how portfolio information is read, particularly total invested and if multiple transactions are made in a day.
+And amount transactacted per coin.

-* enter transactions for today.
+* enter transactions for today: DONE

 * start building predictive model